 When you purchase a solar system sized below 10 kilowatts (most residential systems), your purchase is exempt from state sales tax.
 This incentive expires September 30, 2017.

 Washington State Production Incentive: Up to $0.54 per kilowatt-hour produced by your solar system

-Washington state has established an annual production incentive that pays you for every kilowatt-hour of energy your solar system produces.
+Washington state has established an annual production incentive that pays you for every kilowatt-hour of energy your solar system produces through June 30, 2020.
 The amount varies depending on where the equipment is made.
 Some utilities may reach a cap on the state funds they can pay out, affecting payments to existing and new customers.
 On July 7, 2017, the legislature replaced this incentive program with a new one.
 The new incentive will pay up to $0.21 per kilowatt-hour for 8 years, or up to 50% of the price paid, whichever occurs first.
 Customers installing systems between now and September 30 can choose between the new program and the previous one.

 Available in Oregon:

 Renewable Energy Tax Credit: $1.30 per watt installed

 You can get a credit on your Oregon income taxes for adding a solar system to your home.
 The credit is currently $1.30 per watt of installed capacity up to $6,000 per residence taken over four years ($1,500 per year) limited to 50 percent of the cost of the system.
 This incentive expires January 1, 2018.